Welcome to Whickham and District u3a

-In the Northumbria Regional U3A alone there are 51 groups with possibly more to follow and beyond that a Third Age Trust National and International movement flourishes.
-The organisation holds many national and regional events as well as local ones.
+In the Northumbria Regional u3a alone there are 52 groups with possibly more to follow and beyond that the Third Age Trust, National and International movements flourish.
+The organisation holds many National and Regional events as well as local ones.

-Click on the U3A Tab at the top of the page, which will take you to the National site that details history of the organisation and much more information.
+Click on the u3a Tab at the side of this page, which will take you to the National Site that gives details of the history of the organisation and much more information.

 There is no age limit, membership is open to anyone no longer in full time employment.

-Our local U3A organisation has over 200 members from the areas around Whickham, including Blaydon, Lobley Hill, Marley Hill, Sunniside and Winlaton.
+Our local u3a organisation has nearly 180 members from the areas around Whickham, including Blaydon, Lobley Hill, Marley Hill, Sunniside, Winlaton, Winlaton Mill and Rowlands Gill.

-Members meet all together on the 2nd Wednesday of each month at 2pm in St. Mary's Centre, Church Chare, Whickham NE16 4SH.
+Members meet together on the 2nd Wednesday of each month at 2pm in St. Mary's Centre, Church Chare, Whickham NE16 4SH.
 Sometimes there can be as many as 70-80 members that come along to this meeting.
-Talks are presented on a wide range of topics, given by speakers from the North East.
+Talks are presented on a wide range of topics, given by speakers from the North East as well as u3a speakers from around the region.
 Occasionally there is a social event, for example the Christmas Party.
 At each meeting, besides the opportunity to meet existing friends and make new ones, you will be kept a breast of what's going on and enjoy coffee/tea and biscuits.
 Occasionally there is a free raffle.

 Contact the Membership Secretary from the Contact Page

-The annual subscription is £15 which covers all the groups you may wish to join.
-This is due on the 1st April each year.
+The annual subscription for new members is £15 which covers all the groups you may wish to join.
+If a new member would like to have delivered to their door the Third Age Trust Magazine (TAM) which is issued quarterly then their is an extra charge of £3 to cover postage.
+The subscription fee is due on the 1st April each year.